All Episodes

 It's over.

-The Foley scandal is the equivalent of making this the uh equivalent of the 1994 elections when the Republicans took over the House.
+The Foley scandal is the equivalent of making this the equivalent of the 1994 elections when the Republicans took over the House.

-And so the template, and we've discussed this countless times, the template and the die have been cast, and every bit of news is looked at through the prism of a referendum on Republicans.
+And so the template, and we've discussed this countless times, the template and the die have been cast.

-It is assumed in every one of these polls that no Democrat is going to lose an election in the House particularly.
+It is assumed in every one of these polls that no Democrat is going to lose an election, in the House particularly.

 No Democrat is going to lose.